Houston Slip and Fall Lawyers Fighting For Justice After a Property Owner’s Negligence

 - Stray debris

-Determining liability for a slip and fall injury depends on multiple factors, such as the site of the accident, the victim’s responsibility for the accident, and the nature of the victim’s relationship to the property owner.
+Determining liability for a slip and fall injury depends on multiple factors, such as the site of the accident, the victim’s responsibility for the accident, and the nature of the victim’s relationship with the property owner.
+Our slip and fall accident lawyers can inform you of your rights if you have been hurt in a fall.

 When dealing with slip and fall accidents, the law of the state of Texas places the plaintiff in one of three possible classifications, each of them conferring certain rights to both the victim and the property owner.
 These classifications are as follows: